developerBlogs/developerBlogs.github.io/_posts/2021-08-29-rails_api_series-02.markdown

 tags: rails programming
 toc: true
 permalink: '/blogs/rails_api_series/02'
-summary: This is the seconf part of Building Rails API series where we will build our first api endpoints while following some TDD.
+summary: This is the second part of Building Rails API series where we will build our first api endpoints while following some TDD.
 uniq_heading_id: '#post6'
 uniq_body_id: 'post6'
 ---